Adeyemo-T/-metro-bank-analytics-dashboard/README.md

 ***​Service Failure:** The `Avg.
 Resolution Time` is 34 Days, which is excessively long and a major drag on customer satisfaction.
 41% of all complaints remain `unresolved.`

 ***​Premium Customer Risk:** 81% of `Premium Customers` are affected by service issues, meaning the bank is failing to provide adequate service to its most valuable segment. `Charges Disputes` (184) and `Fraud` (142) are the top two complaint types.

+## Business Recommendations

+​The following strategic recommendations are based on the need to stabilize the core banking functions, improve efficiency, and protect the high-value customer base:
+​Immediate Resolution Initiative:

+**Customer Segmentation:** Who are our most valuable customer segments (e.g., Boomers vs. Millennials, Corporate vs. Retail)

+**​Targeted Digital Migration**: Develop specific incentives and education programs to shift low-wealth customers from high-cost Branch/ATM use to Online/POS channels to reduce operational costs.

+**​Branch Restructuring & Investment:**
+​Prioritize investment and expansion in high-profit branches like Lisaville.

+**​Review:** Place all branches with a Cost-to-Income ratio above 100% under immediate cost review and restructuring to eliminate loss centers.

+**​Millennial Wealth Strategy**: Design and market personalized savings/investment products directly to the Millennial segment, leveraging their high average income and wealth to convert them into Loyal and Legacy customers.

+**​Fraud and Dispute Workflow Optimization**: Given that Charges Disputes and Fraud are the top concerns, implement a specialized, fast-track workflow for these specific product-related issues to reduce exposure and protect customer assets